MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 ## Overview
 So far we've created and tested every one of the functions that we'll need though we don't really have a working program yet.

-Your checklist.py should look like this:
+Your checklist.py should be arranged like this:
 ```python
 # Create our Checklist
 checklist = list()